22 Facts About Sleep

 Before colour television was introduced, only 15% of people dreamt in colour.
 Older people dream in black and white more often than younger people, it’s all here in this study.

 This will come as no surprise to most cat owners.
 Every sofa is a sofa bed to them.
-Otherwise found on your favourite seat or computer keyboard.
+Otherwise, they can be found on your favourite seat or keyboard.

 Learn more about other animals and their sleep here, including ferrets, cheetahs, and sloths.

-This obviously differs depending on the age of the human, but on average it’s around a third, which is quite a lot when you think about it.
+This obviously differs depending on the age of the human, but on average it’s around 33%, which is quite a lot when you think about it.

 Related: How Do Sleeping Patterns Affect Your Sport?